-In 2017, several Columbians began bouncing around the idea of creating a leadership seminar for fellow Columbians.
-This idea became a reality when the inaugural Columbian Community Impact program was launched last summer.
+In early 2017, several Columbians began bouncing around the idea of creating a leadership seminar for our young entrepreneur Columbians.
+This idea became a reality when the inaugural Columbian Community Impact program was launched the summer of 2017.
 A campaign set forth to introduce this concept to our Harrison Society members with an end goal that all participating Columbians will know how to apply leadership basics in both their personal and professional lives.
-The first class of Columbians to complete this 9 month training course received their commencement certificates on May 8.
+The first class of Columbians to complete this 9 month training course received their commencement certificates on May 8, 2018.
 This fine young group of men and women have gained valuable insight and knowledge from our volunteer Columbians, who selflessly gave their time to foster and enrich the talents of our future leaders.
+Many of these graduated candidates have volunteered their services to community organizations and internal Columbia Club committees.

 Indianapolis has a proud history of community leadership and our goal is to help guide young Columbian entrepreneurs on ways to identify their own passions, while growing the pipeline of civic talent among our membership.